yohyamamoto/FLOSIC_compliation/README.md

 `       $(FFF) $(LFLAGS) $(OBJ) -o $(BIN) -llapack -lblas`

-You may receive -lSystem not found error, if so you need to change `LIBS =` line around line 48 from
+#### Note on MacOS

-    LIBS = -llapack -lblas
+You may receive -lSystem not found error when linking the code on MacOS.
+If that happens, you need to add one more thing to the linking option.

-to
+Change the line 265 to

-    LIBS = -llapack -lblas -L/Library/Developer/CommandLineTools/SDKs/MacOSX12.1.sdk/usr/lib/
+     $(FFF) $(LFLAGS) $(OBJ) -o $(BIN) -llapack -lblas -L/Library/Developer/CommandLineTools/SDKs/MacOSX12.1.sdk/usr/lib/

-Change `MacOSX12.1.sdk` accordingly.
+Adjust `MacOSX12.1.sdk` accordingly.

 ### Windows